reschouw/HomelabHelper/README.md

 Version 0.1.0 will be the first "stable" version.
 From there I hope to implement some CI practices and work to make this a more robust, feature-rich project.

 ###Currently available features are as follows:
 Can`t remember the MAC of one of your servers?
-Pull that information from the bot`s host inventory file.
+Pull that information from the bot's host inventory file.
 Use Wake-On-LAN  commands to wake specified hosts, or by using "wol all", wake all WOL-capable hosts.
 Ping specified hosts that may not be accessible from outside your network.